Essential admits it accidentally leaked customer info

 Essential, a tiny 100-person smartphone company from the founder of Android, just screwed up in a particularly embarassing way.

-Last night, it accidentally shared personally identifying information -- including driver's licenses -- with some other customers, seemingly as part of an attempt to verify some would-be phone buyer's identities ahead of shipment.
+Last night, it accidentally shared personally identifying information -- including driver's licenses -- of some customers with others, seemingly as part of an attempt to verify some would-be phone buyers' identities ahead of shipment.

 "Yesterday, we made an error in our customer care function that resulted in personal information from approximately 70 customers being shared with a small group of other customers.
 We have disabled the misconfigured account and have taken steps internally to add safeguards against this happening again in the future," he writes.
 "We sincerely apologize for our error."